( ⇪ Magic )

 - If all of his spellcasting classes are “negligible”, he does not eliminate fatigue T after a second consecutive hour of rest.

-- If he has multiple spellcasting classes, regarding the effects of recovering a specific number of spell slots or SP (as described above for multiclassed spellcasters), his negligible spellcasting classes are always treated as if they would exceed 1/6 of their normal maximums in the first case or 1/2 of their normal maximums in the second case.
+- If he has multiple spellcasting classes, regarding the effects of recovering a specific number of spell slots or SP (as described above for multiclassed spellcasters), his negligible spellcasting classes are always treated as if they would exceed 1/6 of their normal maximums in the first case or 1/2 of their normal maximums in the second case, and do not count as a class which removes fatigue.

 Metamagic And Spell Points